 Communication Sciences and Disorders, College of Humanities and Social Sciences

 The Department of Communication Sciences and Disorders offers a post-baccalaureate program for students interested in pursuing a graduate degree in Speech-Language Pathology or Audiology.
-Such students currently hold a degree outside the discipline of speech, language, and hearing science.
+Such students currently hold a degree outside the discipline of speech, language, and hearing science or those who hold a CSD degree that was completed five or more years ago.
+This program is designed to prepare such students for graduate-level study in speech-language pathology or audiology.
 The program is a 4-quarter lockstep program beginning fall quarter.
 Courses are taken sequentially through the year, including summer quarter.

-The program is administered by the Extended Education division of Western Washington University.
+The program is administered by the Outreach and Continuing Education division of Western Washington University and is self-supporting with a tuition rate that differs from that of regularly enrolled undergraduate students.
 It is important to note that acceptance into this post-baccalaureate program does not guarantee admission to the graduate program.
 Completion of the Western Washington University post-baccalaureate program qualifies students for consideration for admission to our master’s program in Speech-Language Pathology or similar graduate programs in other universities.

 Why Consider a Post-Baccalaureate in Communication Sciences and Disorders?